wisdom2608/A-Julius/README.md

 I strive to create resilient systems (pipelines) that enable faster, safer software delivery.

-I love solving problems, collaborate with teams to move from manual processes to fully automated workflows.
+I love solving problems, collaborating with teams to move from manual processes to fully automated workflows.

 ---